All Episodes

 I don't think it's obvious.

-You've uh got the House, you've got the Senate.
+You've got the Senate.

-Well, wait just a second.
+Well, wait, just a second.

 Let's take these things one by one.